 International Student Advisement

-As the assistant director of International Student Advisement at the IESC, Patricia Marquez provides support to the director with respect to the oversight of immigration advisement services for F-1 and J-1 students.
-In addition, she oversees the IESC's processes relevant to the H-1B, TN and Permanent Residency faculty.
-Ms. Marquez earned her bachelor’s degree in education from the Universidad Nacional Mayor de San Marcos in Peru.
+As the assistant director of International Student Advisement at the IESC, Patricia Aguirre provides support to the director with respect to the oversight of immigration advisement services for F-1 and J-1 students.
+Ms. Aguirre earned her bachelor’s degree in education from the Universidad Nacional Mayor de San Marcos in Peru.
 In 2003, she came to the United States as an international graduate student and earned her master’s degree in educational administration in higher education at CSUN.
-Similar to international students, Ms. Marquez has experienced different cultural adjustment; however, her thirst for knowledge has made her a collector of skills that help her to excel in her profession in the international education field.
+Similar to international students, Ms. Aguirre has experienced different cultural adjustment; however, her thirst for knowledge has made her a collector of skills that help her to excel in her profession in the international education field.
 She is devoted to her profession and committed to student success!

 Brenda Acosta, Foreign Student Advisor

-Mike Curb College of Arts, Media, & Communication, College of Science and Mathematics, College of Health and Human Development students
+David Nazarian College of Business and Economics and College of Health and Human Development

 Apisda Konkankit, SEVIS Coordinator